How are the rides organised?

 Is Cyclesolihull a Cycling Club?

-No, not in the traditional way.
+No, well not in the traditional sense.
 We see it as a volunteer-led community initiative which you can become part of simply by coming on a ride.
 However for practical reasons Cyclesolihull is a membership organisation but membership is free and automatic for anyone who comes on 5 or more rides in a calendar year.
-Membership lasts until the end of the next calendar year but you do not need to be a member to come on the rides.
+Membership brings with it some formal rights such as being able to vote at the AGM.
+Membership lasts until the end of the next calendar year but you certainly do not need to be a member to come on the rides. in fact coming on the rides is the only way to become a member!

 Who comes on the rides?